erdii/nodejs-alpine-buildtools/README.md

 # Dockerfiles

-A Docker Image based on [mhart/alpine-node](https://hub.docker.com/r/mhart/alpine-node/) - with **Node V5.9** - this is just for the convenience of not having to install the buildtools on every Sub-Image-Build
+A Docker Image based on [mhart/alpine-node](https://hub.docker.com/r/mhart/alpine-node/) - this is just for the convenience of not having to install the buildtools on every Sub-Image-Build

+For available versions head over to the [Tags](Tags/) Page.

 ## UNLICENSE ( this is only valid for the Dockerfile itself - any software in the Docker Image itself has its own licensing! )